Temple procession, Xincheng, south Gansu, June 1997.

 That photo comes from a recent ICH “performance” of the Baiyunshan Daoists, no less.

-Now, I adore opportunities to present the Li family Daoist band on the concert platform (see this post and a whole related series of Vignettes), but while it is of course a compromise, we take care not to tart them up—we can hardly do otherwise, so solemn is their demeanour.
+Now, I adore opportunities to present the Li family Daoist band on the concert platform (see this post and a whole related series of Vignettes from May 2017), but while it is of course a compromise, we take care not to tart them up—we can hardly do otherwise, so solemn is their demeanour.

 And their regular “rice-bowl”—day in, day out— is always performing funerals for their local, not global, clientele.